kesselborn/conex/README.md

 ### Enable debug ui

 - open `about:addons` and browse to `Conex / Preferences`.
-- on the preferences tab, click 10 times on the **Conex Preferences** header at the very top and click on the link that appears
+- on the preferences tab, click 5 times on the  **Keyboard Shortcuts** header and click on the button that appears
+- set either all components to debug level or select specific components
+- open Tools / Browser Tools / Browser Console
+- in the Filter field, type "conex" to exclusively filter for conex messages

-Structure:
+### Structure:

 - one global form that includes all elements
 - on root level: ordered list (`ol`) where each list item (`li`) represents a container that